howdyai/botkit-docs/docs/core.md

 | message   | message object containing {user: userId} of the user you would like to start a conversation with
 | callback  | a callback function in the form of  function(err,conversation) { ... }

 `startPrivateConversation()` is a function that initiates a conversation with a specific user.
-Note function is currently *Slack-only!*
+Note function works only on platforms with multiple channels.

 #### bot.createConversation()
 | Argument | Description